 How the LSAT test results are declared:

-The LSAT test results are declared in two ways; by email and by mail.
+The results are declared in two ways; by email and by mail.

-- LSAT test results by e-mail: Some applicants of the LSAT make an online account with the LSAC.
+- Examination results by e-mail: Some applicants make an online account with the LSAC.
 That account is on the website, www.lsac.org.
-Within three weeks of taking the test, every candidate having this account is sent the LSAT test result by email on their respective account names.
-The candidates should keep checking their account to obtain their results as soon as they arrive.
+Within three weeks of taking the test, every candidate having this account is sent the result by email on their respective account names.
+The candidates should keep checking their account to obtain their scores as soon as they arrive.
 The LSAC does not charge applicants for these results.

-- LSAT test results by mail: Applicants who have an account with the LSAC are charged a fee to obtain their results via mail.
-Other applicants receive their LSAT test results by mail after four weeks of the test.
-The mailing address is the one used during registration for the LSAT.
+- Examination by mail: Applicants who have an account with the LSAC are charged a fee to obtain their results via mail.
+Other applicants receive their test scores by mail after four weeks of the test.
+The mailing address is the one used during registration.
 The mailing address should be your own address as the LSAC will not mail your results to anyone else but you.

 Points to ponder:

-- The LSAC is the sole authority for the LSAT test results.
+- The LSAC is the sole authority for the results.

-- The test results are sent only by e-mail and mail.
+- The test marks are sent only by e-mail and mail.

-- Candidates can request the LSAC to release the LSAT test results to the administration of the law schools that they have applied to and their law school counsellors, if any.
+- Candidates can request the LSAC to release it to the administration of the law schools that they have applied to and their law school counsellors, if any.

-- The 'candidate referral service' of the LSAC provides students with the option of having their LSAT test results referred to the various law schools associated with the LSAC.
+- The 'candidate referral service' of the LSAC provides students with the option of having their scores referred to the various law schools associated with the LSAC.

 Things to remember:

-- The LSAT test results are delivered to you along with test results of all the other LSATs that you might have taken.
-In simple words, if this is not your first attempt at the LSAT then your current scores will be given to you along with your previous LSAT scores.
+- The scores are delivered to you along with results of all the other LSATs that you might have taken.
+In simple words, if this is not your first attempt then your current scores will be given to you along with your previous scores.

-- LSAT test results prior to June 2006 are not considered valid for current applications and therefore are not delivered with your current scores even if you have taken the LSAT before.
+- Exam results prior to June 2006 are not considered valid for current applications and therefore are not delivered with your current scores even if you have taken the examination before.